 Previously a Design Programmer for Guitar Hero and a Lead Mission Designer on an upcoming Call of Duty title, Travis has run 9 marathons and is mentally prepping for his 10th.
 His long history of hardware hacking includes a MIDI synthesizer from a Commodore 64, a light sensor driven synth inside a Nintendo ROB, and an 8x8 arcade button Monome matrix.

 A math phenom, Peter once took first place in a New England-wide math competition and later earned his grocery money playing poker.
 As an Android developer, he has a keen eye for the vulnerabilities in existing systems.
 He once used that skill to get his satirical piece on a purported link between beer pong and STDs reported as fact by Fox News.

 Raised in a family of entrepreneurs, in the 4th grade Lauren founded an import business to sell her peers much sought-after Tamagotchis and Razor Scooters, then astutely spent the profits on Apple stock.
-More recently, she helped manage nearly 40 start-ups at StartEngine, an LA-based accelerator.
+More recently, after graduating from USC with degrees in Communications and Business Entrepreneurship, she helped manage nearly 40 start-ups at StartEngine, LA's largest startup accelerator.

 A Harvard graduate and entertainment startup veteran, Henry's BD expertise makes him uniquely qualified to build lasting and valuable partnerships.
 He is an avid runner who recently completed a 50 mile ultramarathon...in sandals.